St Day: Parish church

 The parish was originally a chapelry of Gwennap but became independent in 1835.
 In the 13th century there was a chapel dedicated to the Holy Trinity and even earlier there had been a chapel dedicated to St Day which was a great centre of pilgrimage.
 The saint commemorated here is probably the Breton Saint Dei.
+St Dei is commemorated on January 18 but the parish feast is at Trinity-tide since the church's dedication is to the Holy Trinity.

-The "Sans Day Carol" or "St. Day Carol" is one of the many Cornish Christmas carols written in the 19th century.
+The Sans Day Carol or St Day Carol is one of the many Cornish Christmas carols written in the 19th century.
 This carol and its melody were first transcribed from the singing of Thomas Beard who lived in this parish.